google/deepvariant/docs/deepvariant-pacbio-model-case-study.md

 variants.
 We will call small variants from a publicly available whole genome from PacBio.

+Starting from v0.10.0, our PacBio model is trained with additional amplified library data, which provides a significant accuracy boost on amplified data.

 Case study is run on a standard Google Cloud instance.
 There are no special hardware or software requirements for running this case study.
 For consistency we use Google Cloud instance with 64 cores and 128 GB of memory.
 This is NOT the